E-commerce Advertising Campaigns: The 5 Best of All Time

 With all ads being created in a creative management platform (CMP), production of all the sizes of ads is fast and can be easily scaled.
 In fact, using the platform means Elko have been able to reduce the time it takes them to create new ads by half.

-The most notorious e-commerce marketing campaigns
+The most notorious e-commerce advertising campaigns

 For every great example of e-commerce marketing campaigns, there are countless more where brands have well and truly dropped the ball.